tBuLi/kingdon/docs/usage.rst

     (0.1541) + (0.0886) * e12

 A big performance bottleneck that we suffer from in Python, is that arrays over objects are very slow.
-So while we could make a numpy array filled with :code:`~kingdon.MultiVector`'s, this would tank our performance.
+So while we could make a numpy array filled with :code:`~kingdon.multivector.MultiVector`'s, this would tank our performance.
-:mod:`kingdon` gets around this problem by instead accepting numpy arrays as input.
+:code:`kingdon` gets around this problem by instead accepting numpy arrays as input.
 So to make a collection of 3 lines, we do

 .. code-block::